DanielCaz/vscode-tasm-snippets/README.md

 ## Release Notes

+### 1.0.2

+- Updated snippets for dividing and multiplication
+- Added snippet for comparing

+### 1.0.1

+- Fixed snippet for printing a string

 ### 1.0.0

-Initial release
+- Initial release

-### 1.0.1

-Fixed snippet for printing a string